 Waste management involves collecting, transporting, disposing of, recycling, and monitoring waste generated through human activities.

-What Are Some Solutions for General Waste Management
+What Are the Waste Management Solutions?

 What Are The Different Types of Waste Management Equipment?